nategarelik/Nay8/Documentation/webhooks.md

 # Webhooks

-Jared provides a webhook API which allows you to be notified of messages being sent/received.
+Nay8 provides a webhook API which allows you to be notified of messages being sent/received.
 You can reply inline to the webhook requests to respond, or make separate requests to the [REST API](restapi.md).
 You can use a site like https://webhook.site/ to debug and view webhook content.

 ## Configuration
 To add webhooks, add their URLs to `config.json`'s `webhooks` key.
 You can define two types of webhooks: